-Council's Licensing Policy, LACORS Guidance, CBC Hearing Procedures, Premises Guidance, Licensing Act (premises), Regulations (premises), Conditions (premises) Part 1 Part 2 Part 2 Part 3 Part 3 Part 3 Part 8 & 9 6.2 The aim of the policy is to promote the licensing objectives set out in the Act whilst securing the safety and amenity of residential communities and facilitating a sustainable entertainment and cultural industry.
-CBC Alcohol Licensing Policy 1.2 6.2.1 The overriding philosophy of the licensing regime is that there is a presumption that a licence will be granted unless there are compelling reasons to refuse the licence.
-CBC Alcohol Licensing Policy 1.2 6.2.2 The Licensing Authority will primarily focus on the direct impact the activities taking place at licensed premises will have on members of the public living, working and engaging in normal activity in the area concerned.
-Licensing law is not a mechanism for the general control of anti social behaviour by individuals once they are beyond the reasonable control of the licence holder.
-CBC Alcohol Licensing Policy 2.4 6.2.3 The policy is also intended to ensure that the provision of additional opportunities for licensable activities is matched by additional measures enabling the police and responsible authorities to act promptly to maintain public order and safety.
-CBC Alcohol Licensing Policy 2.7 6.2.4 The key controls in respect of preventing crime and disorder arise from good operational planning and good management of activities at the premises.
-CBC Alcohol Licensing Policy 2.10 6.2.5 The Licensing Authority recognise that the public safety objective is concerned with the physical safety of the people using the relevant premises and not public health which is dealt with in other legislation.
+6.2.4 The key controls in respect of preventing crime and disorder arise from good operational planning and good management of activities at the premises CBC Alcohol Licensing Policy 2.10 6.2.5 The Licensing Authority recognises that the public safety objective is concerned with the physical safety of the people using the relevant premises and not public health which is dealt with in other legislation.
 CBC Alcohol Licensing Policy 2.27 6.2.6 There is no statutory definition of Public Nuisance.
-The Licensing Authority will therefore need to make judgements about what constitutes public nuisance and define the necessary controls.
-To decide this, Members will focus on whether the likely impact of the licensable activities at the specific premises on persons living and working (including doing business) in the vicinity are disproportionate and unreasonable.
+The Licensing Authority will therefore, need to make judgements about what constitutes public nuisance and define the necessary controls.
+To decide this, Members will focus on whether impacts of the licensable activities at the specific premises on persons living and working (including doing business) in the vicinity are disproportionate and unreasonable.
 CBC Alcohol Licensing Policy 2.33 6.2.7 The Licensing Authority recognises that the protection of children from harm includes the protection of children from moral, psychological and physical harm and this would include the protection of children from too early an exposure to strong language and sexual expletives.
-CBC Alcohol Licensing Policy 2.46

-6.3 Please note:

-Applicants are expected to conduct a thorough risk assessment with regards to the licensing objectives when preparing their applications.
-Any risk assessment to identify necessary measures should consider the individual circumstances of the premises (including local knowledge) and take into account a range of factors including:
+CBC Alcohol Licensing Policy 2.46 6.3 Please note: Appendix A (Application Form -Part B) 'Operating Schedule' Applicants are expected to conduct a thorough risk assessment with regards to the licensing objectives when preparing their applications.
+Any risk assessment to identify necessary measures should consider the individual circumstances of the premises

+- (including local knowledge) and take into account a range of factors including:

-- the nature and style of the venue; - the activities being conducted there; - the location; and - the anticipated clientele - 6.4 In preparing 'Operating Schedules', the Licensing Authority expects that applicants should have regard to statements of licensing policy published by this authority for the Crawley area. - 6.4.1 It is also expected that applicants will seek the views of key responsible authorities before formally submitting applications and having completed drafts of their own operating schedules (after considering the effect on the four licensing objectives).
-For example, on matters relating to crime and disorder, the police and local authority safety officers and local community groups might be consulted. - 6.5 Examples of conditions which may assist in the promotion of the licensing objectives can be found in the information pack. - 6.6 Members will need to incorporate the provisions of the operating schedule into any licence granted by imposing on the licence the provisions of the operating schedule as conditions provided that, if Members believe that it is necessary to modify the provisions of the operating schedule in order to ensure that the licensing objectives are promoted, appropriate modifications or alternative conditions may be drafted and imposed. - 6.7 If Members believe that the operating schedule fails to promote the licensing objectives in some way, conditions not covered by the provisions of the operating schedule may be drafted and inserted.
-Members may also exclude elements of the operating schedule which do not promote the licensing objectives by the imposition of negative conditions or conditions otherwise appropriately drafted. - 6.8 Council Policy states that conditions will be used if they can control issues that directly impact on the behaviour of those under the licensee's direction, when on his premises or in the immediate vicinity of the premises as they seek entry or leave.
-The Conditions laid down in Annex D of the Statutory Guidance will be used as a pool of conditions in respect of General Management Controls on Crime and Disorder.
+- the nature and style of the venue;

+- the activities being conducted there;

+- · the location; and

+- the anticipated clientele - 6.4 In preparing 'Operating Schedules', the Licensing Authority expects CBC Alcohol Licensing Policy that applicants should have regard to statements of licensing policy published by this authority for the Crawley area. - 6.4.1 It is also expected that applicants will seek the views of key responsible authorities before formally submitting applications and having completed drafts of their own operating schedules (after considering the effect on the four licensing objectives).
+For example, on matters relating to crime and disorder, the police and local authority safety officers and local community groups might be consulted. - 6.5 Examples of conditions which may assist in the promotion of the Information Pack: Part 1, Policy licensing objectives can be found in the information pack.